Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Solder the 8 Pin IC Socket

-#### Pop the TL074 and MCP6002 Op-Amps into their respective sockets
+#### Don't put the ICs into their sockets yet, as the heating of the board can damage them

 ### Solder the headers